-The Trustees have delegated to its investment manager, Newton, the exercise of rights attaching to investments, including voting rights, and engagement.
-However, the Trustees takes ownership of the Scheme's stewardship by monitoring and engaging with its manager and escalating as necessary as detailed below.
+The Trustees have delegated to their investment manager, Newton, the exercise of rights attaching to investments, including voting rights, and engagement.
+However, the Trustees take ownership of the Scheme's stewardship by monitoring and engaging with their manager and escalating as necessary as detailed below.